-The European directive regulates both exposure to radiation in the medical field to improve the safety of patients, healthcare professionals and equipment, and occupational and population exposure to radiation, specifically radon.
+The European directive regulates so much the exhibition to radiations in the field of medicine to improve the security of patients, health workers and teams, as occupational exhibitions and poblacionales to radiations and of way expresses to the radon.

 This directive establishes a limit value for radon exposure of 300 Bq/m3.
 In Spain, the Royal Decree 783/2001 remains in force, which approves the Regulations on Health Protection against Ionizing Radiation, and establishes a limit of 600 Bq/m3